 There has been an abundance of confusion regarding the recent ruling by the Supreme Court in the case against the NCAA.
 This ruling has often been conflated with the “Names Image and Likeness” (NIL) legislation that now allows student-athletes to profit from the use of their notoriety as athletes.
-But NIL issues are being regulated by various state laws – not the Supreme Court ruling.
-What the Supreme Court (SCOTUS) case dealt with is something different.
+But what the Supreme Court (SCOTUS) case dealt with is something different.

 What the SCOTUS ruling did was eliminate existing NCAA limitations that restricted the EDUCATIONALLY-RELATED benefits that student-athletes can receive from member universities.
 Those limits essentially limited those benefits to providing waivers of tuition and room and board charges, along with reimbursement for books and supplies, while the student-athlete was eligible to compete in athletics.

 In response to the SCOTUS ruling, Penn State should: